alexreisner/geocoder/README.md

 Geocoder
 ========

 Geocoder is a complete geocoding solution for Ruby.
-With Rails it adds geocoding (by street or IP address), reverse geocoding (find street address based on given coordinates), and distance queries.
+With Rails it adds geocoding (by street or IP address), reverse geocoding (finding street address based on given coordinates), and distance queries.
 It's as simple as calling `geocode` on your objects, and then using a scope like `Venue.near("Billings, MT")`.

+_Please note that this README is for the current `HEAD` and may document features not present in the latest gem release.
+For this reason, you may want to instead view the README for your particular version._

 Compatibility